http-sense/http-sense/README.md

 # Installation

 If you do not have `cargo` installed, please refer to the above section.
-Once you have it instaled, proceed with the installation for HTTP Sense using the following command:
+Once you have it installed, proceed with the installation for HTTP Sense using the following command:

 ```bash
 # To get the latest and greatest version